AddoAndrew/My-Projects/README.md

 •	3D printed the optimized design and presented results to the class in a presentation.

-Design, Assembly, and Operation of a CNC 3-Axis Plotter
+**Design, Assembly, and Operation of a CNC 3-Axis Plotter**

-Objective: To design, assemble, and operate a CNC 3-axis plotter by integrating hardware components, configuring compatible software
+**Objective**: To design, assemble, and operate a CNC 3-axis plotter by integrating hardware components, configuring compatible software

 •	Assembled all hardware components to construct the CNC 3-axis plotter.